The GDPR is coming, but Drip is here to help you out.

 You handle the personal data of an EU resident

-To put it plainly, if you have any subscribers who are EU citizens, the GDPR applies to you.
+To put it plainly, if you have any people on your list or in your database who are EU citizens, the GDPR applies to you.

 What better time to start considering a plan of action to make sure your business is compliant than right now?